Climate Change impacts on human exposure: Addressing Agriculture, Forestry and Fishing populations in the Southeast U.S and Caribbean

 This funding opportunity seeks to advance the understanding of extreme heat, sea level rise, and natural disasters effects on AgFF communities.
 The Southeast Coastal Center for Agricultural Health and Safety (SCCAHS) is requesting applications from academic and research institutions for pilot projects that address translational research – successfully translating research into interventions, health promotion/prevention programs or policy or behavioral changes in communities.

-The purpose of this funding mechanism is to provide a new opportunity and resources to support innovative, collaborative research relevant to the health challenges and disparities faced by Southeast U.S. and Caribbean agricultural workers and fishers.
+The purpose of this funding mechanism is to provide a new opportunity and resources to support innovative, collaborative research relevant to the health challenges and disparities faced by Southeast U.S. and Caribbean workers in agricultural, forestry and fishing industries.
 An area of interest for all proposals will be the involvement of translation of knowledge into community based health or healthcare through pilot studies which generate critical preliminary data that will help to obtain extramural funding.

 Proposals will be sent to qualified experts for review.
 Reviewers will follow NIH guidelines (i.e. Overall Impact, Significance, Investigators, Innovation, Approach, and Environment).
 Scoring is scaled 1-9 with 1 being the highest impact score.
 An overall impact score is the primary criteria for funding decisions.